Meet the Lawyers of Kuzyk Personal Injury & Car Accidents Lawyers (VIDEO)

 He had whiplash from the accident, although at the time he didn’t know it, and his car had $8,000 of damage.

-Dave didn’t call Kuzyk Law.
+Dave didn’t call Kuzyk Personal Injury & Car Accidents Lawyers.

 Instead, Dave spent 5 weeks trying to get the insurance company to pay for his car repairs, and then finally got approval and had to wait 3 more weeks for the repairs to be finished.